apache/comdev-site/source/companies/_index.md

 [![advocacy](/images/company-advocacy.jpg)](/companies/advocacy.html)

-Companies can advocate for open source adoption both publicly and with their customers, while appropriately using open source project brands and promoting the value of community-driven development.
+Companies can advocate for ASF project adoption both publicly and with their customers, while appropriately using open source project brands and promoting the value of community-driven development.
     </div> <!-- End Advocacy-->
 </div> <!-- End Row -->
 ---